Please scroll down for

 Evaluate and test patients for latent or active infection before administration of XELJANZ.
 Consider anti-TB therapy prior to administration of XELJANZ in patients with a past history of latent or active TB in whom an adequate course of treatment cannot be confirmed, and for patients with a negative test for latent TB but who have risk factors for TB infection.
 Treat patients with latent TB with standard therapy before administering XELJANZ.

 Viral reactivation, including cases of herpes virus reactivation (eg, herpes zoster), was observed in clinical studies with XELJANZ.
 Screening for viral hepatitis should be performed in accordance with clinical guidelines before starting therapy with XELJANZ.
+The risk of herpes zoster is increased in patients treated with XELJANZ and appears to be higher in patients treated with XELJANZ in Japan.

 MALIGNANCY and LYMPHOPROLIFERATIVE DISORDERS